New International Students and Scholars

-Orientation staff will meet you at the Walla Walla Airport airport and drive you to campus.
-We will do our best to help accompanying parents and other family arrange transportation from the airport to campus, but we encourage family members to arrange transportation for themselves in advance.
+We will do our best to help accompanying family members arrange transportation from the airport to campus, but we encourage family members to arrange transportation for themselves in advance.
+Family members are also responsible for arranging their own housing.
+As a note to international families: we keep our students very busy during orientation.
+Your visit will be much more enjoyable during academic breaks or holidays.

 These resources are here for you to use.
 Some international students are missing out by not taking full advantage of these opportunities.

 At the Academic Resource Center, we value the lifelong process of education and the drive to learn.
 Our mission is to support this process for all Whitman students by providing them with the tools to take charge of their individual academic experiences.
 We connect with students to help them determine and access the resources and support that will enhance their ability to succeed.

 ARC provides one-on-one meetings with a tutor for a variety of subjects by request.
 We also host drop in hours for select subjects.
 The tutors' goals are to help students to improve understanding of course material and to prepare for exams.
 ARC also offers academic coaching to help students build skills in areas such as time management and test taking.
 Feel free to stop by the Academic Resource Center in Olin 334 or visit our website for more information including the drop in schedule and the tutor request form.

 COWS is a resource for all members of the Whitman community.
 We support a culture of peer feedback on writing and speaking at all levels and in all genres.
 We offer one-on-one meetings with trained peers, workshops, and open writing hours for both students and faculty.